 He probably should have ran away then.
 Decades later, he would still look back on that day and wished that he didn't let his curiosity win over and flipped her body to confirm the face.
 Because the face was so horribly familiar.

 NonononotBellaforChrist'ssake.
 Her face was disfigured so much that he almost didn't recognize it.
 Her temple was blue and purple with bruises and the aghast white of her skin contrasted gruesomely with the blood.
 She had been shot in the face.
-It wasn't hard to see that the bullet had entered from her jaw to her left ear, and both her eye sockets were gaped empty.
+It wasn't hard to see that the bullet had entered from her jaw to her left ear.
 The uneven mud around her clearly stated the fact that she had struggled against whatever was done to her.
 The force of the bullet was so strong, that the tree she had been tied to, several yards above her, was covered with blood splatter.

 Bile rose up his throat for a second time and Mike vomited until he was dry heaving.
 Ohgodohgodohgod.